 Steve Wall - guitar, sax, flute, vocals

-Denning McCleery - keyboards, vocals
+Denning McCleery - vocals

 Geoffrey Reed - sound engineer

-We welcome Denning McCleery as the newest member of this motley group with her keyboard skills and golden voice.
 Special thanks to Geoff Reed for giving us his audio expertise from the goodness of his heart in Rhode Island and at the Sons Of Italy.

 Steve Wall’s narration: